Audition Songs by Musical

-The Best Audition Songs for The Unsinkable Molly Brown
+Audition Songs for The Unsinkable Molly Brown – By Character

-If you’re looking for audition songs for The Unsinkable Molly Brown, it’s best to choose a country-tinged song from classic musical theatre repertoire that matches the show’s tone and suits your vocal type.
-Be sure to check your audition notice for specific song guidelines.
+When considering audition songs for The Unsinkable Molly Brown, it’s fitting to choose a country-tinged song from classic musical theatre repertoire that aligns with the tone of the show and suits your vocal type.
+Always refer to the audition notice for specific guidelines.

 Because The Unsinkable Molly Brown premiered in 1960, the audition songs below are drawn from musicals between the 1940s and 1960s.
 Each one has been carefully hand-picked and reviewed by a musical theatre professional to ensure fit and audition readiness.